Sullivan-Palatek D185

 Do I need to confirm my serial number before ordering parts?

 Yes.
 Serial number breakpoints can affect separator assemblies, cooling components, engine parts, and electrical connections.
-Confirming serial number helps ensure correct fitment.
+See our D185 serial number breakpoints guide before ordering if fitment is uncertain.

 What is the difference between mechanical and Tier 4 D185 models?

-Mechanical models rely on pneumatic control systems.
+Mechanical models rely more heavily on pneumatic control systems.
 Tier 4 models include electronic monitoring, sensors, and engine protection logic that can trigger derates or shutdowns.
+For more detail, see our D185 Tier 4 shutdown and derate guide.